 Irene Abad, M.S.
 (Nova Southeastern University)

-University Graduate School (UGS) at FIU.
-In this role, she compiles the Graduate Faculty and Dissertation Advisor Status application processes, provides administrative support for the Doctoral Student Annual Evaluation and Mentoring Plan, and serves as a liaison with student service providers for the Professional Development Program.
+Irene Abad is an Affiliate Instructor for the Honors College and is Manager of Academic and Student Success in the Robert Stempel College of Public Health and Social Work.
+In this role, she manages support strategies, resources and programming to provide to students and the academic units to ensure student success.
+She also advises students on how to apply for and maintain scholarships that align with their educational and professional goals.
+For six years, she held a Coordinator position at the University Graduate School compiling the Graduate Faculty and Dissertation Advisor Status application processes and serving as a liaison with student service providers for the Professional Development Program.
 Irene obtained a Bachelor of Arts in Psychology from FIU and a Master of Science in Mental Health Counseling from Nova Southeastern University (NSU).
 Aside from teaching The Introduction to Honors and Leadership Seminar, she has been teaching the First Year Experience course for FIU’s incoming freshman students.
 Prior to coming to FIU, Irene worked for 12 years in the School of Continuing Education and Professional Development at Miami Dade College (MDC).
 In 2014, she returned to MDC as an Adjunct Faculty for the Social Sciences Department and has been teaching the First Year Experience Seminar, The Individual in Society, and Introduction to Psychology.

 Samah T. Abukhodeir, J.D.
 (Florida International University)